 Canberra Deep Space Communication Complex

-As one of only three tracking stations in the world, the Complex features several giant radio antennas, including a 70-metre steerable dish—the largest in the Southern Hemisphere—plus the original historic dish which relayed the first images of humans walking on the Moon.
+The Complex features several giant radio antennas, including a 70-metre steerable dish—the largest in the Southern Hemisphere—plus the original historic dish which received and broadcast the first images of humans walking on the Moon.

-The Complex is managed by the CSIRO’s Astronomy and Space Science division, on behalf of NASA.
+The Complex is managed by CSIRO Space and Astronomy, on behalf of NASA.

 Canberra Space Centre

-Located just 45 minutes from the city, the Canberra Space Centre showcases displays and exhibits on the past, present and future of space exploration.
-Open every day, visitors can take in views of the Complex, explore interactive displays and see real space hardware.
+Located 45 minutes from the city, the Canberra Space Centre showcases displays and exhibits on the past, present and future of space exploration.